Find your fixed rate mortgage with Mortgage Advice Bureau

 Is it better to fix my mortgage for 2 or 5 years in 2026?

-Whether a 2 or 5 year fixed mortgage is better for you is a personal decision.
-A 2 year fix offers flexibility if you think mortgage rates may fall soon, while a 5 year fix gives longer-term stability and protection if rates rise.
-The best choice for you depends on your budget, your circumstances, and how long you plan to stay in your home.
+Whether a 2 or 5 year fixed mortgage is better for you depends on your circumstances.
+A 2 year fix offers flexibility, while a 5 year fix gives longer-term stability and protection if rates rise.
+The expert advisers at Mortgage Advice Bureau will find the right mortgage for your individual circumstances.

 Can I leave a 5 year fixed mortgage early?

 Yes, but you’ll usually pay an early repayment charge (ERC) if you leave a 5 year fix before the end of the deal.
 These can be significant – often 1% – 5% of your outstanding balance.
-Check your lender’s terms or speak to a fee-free broker before making any changes.
+Check your lender’s terms or speak to your mortgage broker before making any changes.

 Are 3 year fixed mortgages a good middle option?